hypercerts-org/hypercerts/docs/docs/faq.md

 If you contributed less than $1 DAI to a project, then you will not be eligible to claim a hypercert fraction.

-### How do I burn or retire a hypercert?
+### How do I retire a hypercert?

-We don't yet have a frontend for burning hypercerts but you can do this by interacting directly with the smart contract on Etherscan.
+We don't yet have a frontend for retiring hypercerts but you can do this by interacting directly with the smart contract on Etherscan.